ajoberstar/gradle-git/README.md

 On any task that supports/requires credentials, you will have two options for
 configuration:

+### Programmatic Username/Password

-1. Use the `credentials` property/method to configure username/password creds.
+Use the `credentials` property/method to configure username/password creds

 ```groovy
 task push(type: GitPush) {